 LIFE SKILLS FOR EATING DISORDERS!

-When I commenced working with clients some 30 years ago eating disorders were rare.
+When I commenced working with clients over 35 years ago eating disorders were rare.
 Maybe such things as worrying about ‘how we look’ and ‘how well’ we do things wasn’t such a huge focus as it is now with many people.
 ‘Stressors’ such as the advertisement pictured here, don’t help to have young people accepting themselves as being okay and/or focusing on learning healthy eating habits as a way of staying ‘in shape’.
 It is the word ‘enough’ that’s the killer – good ‘enough’, nice ‘enough’, and yes thin ‘enough’.

 There are 3 major eating disorders.
 They are: